Like or dislike: How Germany's election campaign is going social | DW | 14.09.2021

 It partly explains why most parties rely on tried-and-tested platforms like YouTube and Facebook.

 But Fuchs sees the need for more innovative methods.
-"The SPD has built a community on Telegram (a messenger service, editor's note) with audio and video content — it's a good example of dialogue-based community involvement."
+"The SPD has built a community on messenger service Telegram, with audio and video content — it's a good example of dialogue-based community involvement."

 Both the far-right AfD (Alternative for Germany) and the SPD (Social Democrats) are using the voices of social media influencers as part of their election campaign strategies.